The Blog

 A Few Days Off

 I took a few days off from writing.
-I wish I could say it was intentional, that I’d be working so hard lately that I just couldn’t possibly get through another day without taking a much-earned break.
+I wish I could say it was intentional, that I’d been working so hard lately that I just couldn’t possibly get through another day without taking a much-earned break.

 But that would be a lie.
 The past two days were an accident.

 “Great, you’re booked.”
-And then he hung up.
+He hung up.

 “Sounds great.
 Thanks!”

 None of this is germane to the story of why I didn’t post the past two nights, except it buys me time to think of a real excuse.
-I don’t have one yet.

 I’m Just Getting Started